 Thomas' ascension to the top of the PGA Tour ranks has come fast and furious.
 As a rookie in 2015, Thomas was unable to find a victory or even a top-3 for that matter, but he was able to parlay seven top-10s in to over $2.2 million in earnings.
 Last season, Thomas won his second start and never looked back.
 When it was all done, Thomas added three more top-3s on his way to over $4 million in earnings.
 Thomas appears to be getting better and even though he set the bar pretty high last season, he should be able to improve upon his number this year.
 In draft leagues, Thomas should go in the 2nd-round.

 Thomas has an opportunity to be an absolute stud on the PGA Tour.
 A part of an Alabama team that won a National Championship, Thomas won the third Web.com Tour Finals event, the Nationwide Children's Hospital Championship, in a playoff for his first win of the year.
 Coupled with a second, third, fourth, and a fifth, it was an extremely solid year for Thomas, who finished fifth in total season money, will start the 2014-2015 PGA Tour season second on the Reshuffle List, and is in prime position to make a fall charge.
 Averaging 311.5 yards off the tee and ending the year third in scoring average, fantasy players will want to draft and start this guy early and often: he’s got the making of an absolute young gun.

 More Fantasy News

-Thomas grabbed a share of 11th place at the Open Championship after shooting a one-over 72 in the final round.
+Thomas climbed up into a share of eighth place at the RBC Heritage after posting an eight-under 63 in the final round.